 As insurers continue to clear the minefields obstructing each phase of the product development life cycle—from concept to development to launch to monitoring—they can clear the path toward a future customer experience–driven state (figure 4).

 This target state would embrace a combination of many, if not all, of the friction-busting tactics.
 It will not be a destination, but an ongoing journey.
 In the future paradigm, insurers could deliver:

 A streamlined product life cycle by:

-As the pub rises across industries to create an optimal client experience, success-driven insurers can no longer remain locked into 20th-century product development capabilities.
-To add value for customers and stakeholders and seize the vast opportunities unfolding in the 21st century, insurers must knock through long-standing challenges and transform in queue with the constantly evolving marketplace.
+As the bar rises across industries to create an optimal client experience, success-driven insurers can no longer remain locked into 20th-century product development capabilities.
+To add value for customers and stakeholders and seize the vast opportunities unfolding in the 21st century, insurers must knock through long-standing challenges and transform in line with the constantly evolving marketplace.

 The Deloitte Center for Financial Services, which supports the organization's US Financial Services practice, provides insight and research to assist senior-level decision-makers within banks, capital markets firms, investment managers, insurance carriers, and real estate organizations.
 The center is staffed by a group of professionals with a wide array of in-depth industry experiences as well as cutting-edge research and analytical skills.
 Through our research, roundtables, and other forms of engagement, we seek to be a trusted source for relevant, timely, and reliable insights.